ThatEuler/encounter_notes/Shadowfang Keep.md

 - Shadow resistance helps.
 Especially for `Pistol Barrage`.
 - Interrupt `Cursed Bullets`.
 - The most important mechanic is be aware of is `Pistol Barrage` which is cast after summoning ghouls.
 Move out of the AoE cone.
-- For extra style, knock back the adds into the Pistol Barrage.
+- For style points, knock back the adds into the Pistol Barrage.